Optable/optable-android-sdk/README.md

 The SDK `identify()` method will asynchronously connect to the configured sandbox and send IDs for resolution.
 You can register an observer to understand successful completion or errors.

-Note that in the above example, the SDK will compute the SHA-256 hash of the Email address on the client-side and send the hashed value to the sandbox.
-The Email address is never sent from the device in plain text.
+> :warning: **Client-Side Email Hashing**: The SDK will compute the SHA-256 hash of the Email address on the client-side and send the hashed value to the sandbox.
+The Email address is **not** sent by the device in plain text.

 Since the `sendGoogleAdIDBoolean` value provided to `identify()` is `true`, the SDK will fetch and send the Google Advertising ID in the call to `identify` too, unless the user has turned on "Limit ad tracking" in their Google device advertising settings.